mihilranathunga/Stanford-Project/README.txt

-This is my Standord Data Algorithm REpo
+This is my Stanford Data Algorithm Repo

+Changed Read me